sarvind1307/insurance-claim-logistic-regression/proposed/README.md

 graph.py - Python file for Plotting graphs of Accuracy Score and Mean Absolute Error.
 (OUR CONTRIBUTION)

 TABLE2.PNG - Accuracy Scores and Mean Absolute Errors of varying sizes of data samples trained on model of FINAL/MODIFIED CODE.

+/graphs - Contains all the plotted graphs by the code.